Article Categories

 (If A's answer is short, B asks A: And is there anything else about that?)

-2. A goes of the earshot of B and C.
+A goes out of the earshot of

 B and C pick one Clean Language question and devise 4 ways to use ‘when’ asking the identical question of the same information. e.g.